Divorce & Your Business

-Many self employed sub-contractors have taken accountancy advice and have set themselves up as a limited company for tax reasons.
-A carpet fitter or joiner in these circumstances does not have “business” which can be valued.
+Many self-employed sub-contractors have taken accountancy advice and have set themselves up as a limited company for tax reasons.
+A carpet fitter or joiner in these circumstances does not have a “business” which can be valued.
 He has “a job”.

 As to whether or not it should be taken into account at all and if so to what extent are governed by Section 25 of the Matrimonial Causes Act and is dealt with elsewhere.
 If it is to be taken into account that is where the difficulties start.